parthenon-hpc-lab/parthenon/docs/interface/RefinementOperations.md

 A user may define their own prolongation and restriction operations.
-To do so, you must define a struct, templated on dimension, with a void method `Do` with tthe following signature:
+To do so, you must define a struct, templated on dimension, containing only a void function `Do` with the following signature:

 ```C++
 KOKKOS_FORCEINLINE_FUNCTION static void